Dosage Form: injection

 Although some minor differences in pharmacokinetic parameters between elderly and nonelderly patients have been observed, these differences were not considered clinically significant.

 Etoposide and its metabolites are known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see PRECAUTIONS: Renal Impairment for recommended dosing adjustments in patients with renal impairment).
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see PRECAUTIONS, Renal Impairment for recommended dosing adjustments in patients with renal impairment).

-The following data on adverse reactions are based on both oral and intravenous administration of Etoposide Injection USP as a single agent, using several different dose schedules for treatment of a wide variety of malignancies.
+The following data on adverse reactions are based on both oral and intravenous administration of Etoposide as a single agent, using several different dose schedules for treatment of a wide variety of malignancies.

 Nausea and vomiting are the major gastrointestinal toxicities.
 The severity of such nausea and vomiting is generally mild to moderate with treatment discontinuation required in 1% of patients.
 Nausea and vomiting can usually be controlled with standard antiemetic therapy.
 Mild to severe mucositis/esophagitis may occur.
 Gastrointestinal toxicities are slightly more frequent after oral administration than after intravenous infusion.

 Transient hypotension following rapid intravenous administration has been reported in 1% to 2% of patients.
 It has not been associated with cardiac toxicity or electrocardiographic changes.
 No delayed hypotension has been noted.
-To prevent this rare occurrence, it is recommended that Etoposide Injection USP be administered by slow intravenous infusion over a 30- to 60‑minute period.
+To prevent this rare occurrence, it is recommended that Etoposide be administered by slow intravenous infusion over a 30- to 60‑minute period.
 If hypotension occurs, it usually responds to cessation of the infusion and administration of fluids or other supportive therapy as appropriate.
 When restarting the infusion, a slower administration rate should be used.